Everybody wants to hire experience, but there are only 3 (and a half) skills that really matter.

 Experience isn’t everything.

 I’ve witnessed some of the dumbest reasons for rejecting fantastic candidates, and it speaks more about the hiring manager than the candidate.
 One of the smartest people I’ve ever managed was rejected for another role because his digital experience was primarily consumer-facing (B2C), while the role he was applying for was business-facing (B2B).
 Last time I checked, it’s still people you are trying to reach in either case, and you use the same eCRM programs and digital channels to reach them.
-If a manager cannot coach a new hire through some small nuances, then that person shouldn’t be a manager–it’s that simple.
+If a manager cannot coach a new hire through some small nuances, then that person shouldn’t be a manager.
+It’s that simple.

 Don’t get me wrong; I still welcome experienced people.
-But when I meet them, I’m more interested in learning how curious they are–if they notice the beetle–than I am about what they know about X or how many years they’ve spent doing Y. Great experience coupled with genuine curiosity and a continuous learner mindset is a potent combination.
+But when I meet them, I’m more interested in learning how curious they are–if they notice the beetle–than I am about what they know about X or how many years they’ve spent doing Y. Great experience coupled with genuine curiosity and a continuous learner’s mindset is a potent combination.

 But in terms of filling out a roster of people I can win with, when push comes to shove, I’ll take a team of curious problem solvers who can communicate over all of the experience in the world.